chad3814/node-native-set/README.md

 Uses native C++ unordered_set container, so the memory is stored outside of node and it is a lot faster than native JS implementations.

+As of 2.0.0, requires node.js 0.12 or later.
+If you are running node.js 0.10, stick with the 1.x.x.

 ### Usage